Welcome to the Oceania Regional Network

 To increase connections and share knowledge throughout Oceania, our current activities include:

-• Sponsoring regular, informal, virtual meetups to strengthen relationships and explore topics of interest
+• Sponsoring informal, virtual meetups to strengthen relationships and explore topics of interest.

 How you can participate